 Related Page: Splunk Enterprise Security

-In this article, we have tried to demystify what Splunk can do as a standalone software and where its usages can be.
+In this article, we have tried to demystify what Splunk can do as standalone software and where its usages can be.
 We have also tried to understand how to use Splunk’s rex command to extract data or substitute data using regular expressions.

 Hope this article has provided all the necessary details for you to understand the concept altogether.
-If you are willing to look for more details on this topic, we suggest you to go through the Splunk documentation (the mother of all possible related documentations available online).
+If you are willing to look for more details on this topic, we suggest you to go through the Splunk documentation (the mother of all possible related documentation available online).